 Initially, cricket was all about test matches, but with the unleashing of a T-20 era, both ODIs and Tests are struggling for their survival.
 Particularly, test matches are in urgent need of some sort of improvement or else its future is really dim.
 Lack of viewers and sponsors for test matches is really leaving a bad impact on the game.

 Finally, ICC (International Cricket Council) has come out with a Pink Ball to garner more test match viewers.
-If all goes well then probably by this year end, India will host a pink ball day-night (D/N) test match series against New Zealand.
+If all goes well then probably by this year-end, India will host a pink ball day-night (D/N) test match series against New Zealand.
 BCCI has already given its nod for Pink Ball at this year’s day-night version of Duleep Trophy.

-Pink Ball Vs Normal Red Deuce Ball : What’s The Fuss?
+Pink Ball Vs Normal Red Deuce Ball: What’s The Fuss?

 Viewers Curiosity: Fans always want change.
 It is in this pursuit the ICC has invented pink ball to improve the declining viewership of test matches.
-As long as the curiosity and excitement of pink ball remains intact, more people will watch the game.
+As long as the curiosity and excitement of pink ball remain intact, more people will watch the game.

 No More Draws: Though it’s highly speculative whether all D/N test matches will produce results or not, yet it seems that if day-night matches with a pink ball are played then definitely the dew factor will come to impact the game.
 Hence there will be possibilities of producing results.